sreevalli820/aircraft-data-processing/README.md

 # Aircraft Data Processing

-This project contains scripts for generating and processing aircraft data.
+The project contains scripts for generating and processing aircraft data.
 It includes functionality to create sample datasets with realistic data issues for testing data cleaning and processing workflows.

 ## Features